Hossam el-Hamalawy: Political Islam

 El-Hamalawy believes that relations between some leftist groups and the Muslim Brotherhood improved significantly from the 1990s, when the groups fought physically on university campuses, to 2005–2006, when leftists and Muslim Brothers coordinated street demonstrations together.
 He attributes this to the Revolutionary Socialist Organization and "a growing left-leaning human rights community" forming the core of a "new left in Egypt" and to the Second Palestinian Intifada, which "revived Egyptian street politics" and forced generational change in the "new left" and the Muslim Brotherhood.
 Following the revolution in 2011, el-Hamalawy levelled criticism against the Muslim Brotherhood and the Islamists for their collaboration with military, and later when Morsi was elected.
 He denounced the Rabaa Massacre and stood against the police crackdown on the Brotherhood.

 Although el-Hamalawy opposes Islamism as an ideology, during times of war, he regarded Lebanese and Islamist groups Hezbollah and Hamas, to be defending their respective countries, playing an anti-imperialist role.
-But he's critical of sectarian policies of Hezbollah and its role in Syria, and has slammed Hamas for its authoritarian rule in Gaza.
+But he's critical of sectarian policies of Hezbollah and its role in Syria.